NowacekLab/Welcome/README.md

 ---

-### I want to actively work on code/a toolbox with another lab member and want to store our work on the Nowacek Lab GitHub organization... how do I add my files/edit them?
+### I want to actively work on code/a toolbox with another lab member and want to store our work on the Nowacek Lab GitHub organization, how do I add my files/edit them?

 ---